kuroneko/halflifedecaysim/README.md

 # HalflifeDecaySim

 HalflifeDecaySim plots population vs iterations given a specific probability of decay.
-This is determined using a trivial monte-carlo simulation.
+This is determined using a trivial simulation using a uniform RNG distribution.

 The app is written using Qt 5.15.0 and can be built as a WASM target so it can run in a desktop browser window and linked from a Moodle instance.